Comparable

 In the next lesson...

-We can also dynamically create Comparator
+We can also dynamically create Comparators on an as-needed basis.

 Comparators are useful when you don't know upfront how a collection of objects is going to be compared or sorted.